Last Updated on May 16, 2023 by Tina

-If you were able to watch Byahe ni Drew’s episode last May 25, the show featured the Province of Dinagat Islands.
+Back in 2018, one of Byahe ni Drew’s episodes featured the Province of Dinagat Islands.
 One of the tourist destinations featured was the Blue Lagoon in Libjo.
-We were able to visit this place during our all-girls island hopping trip last Labor Day.
+We were able to visit this place during our all-girls island hopping trip on Labor Day.

 Where is Blue Lagoon?

-Blue Lagoon, also known as Pangabangan Tidal Pool, is located in Pangabangan Island, a distance away from the coastal barangay of Magsaysay in Libjo, Dinagat Islands.
-It is about three hours boat ride from Surigao City, the capital of Surigao del Norte.
+Blue Lagoon, also known as Pangabangan Tidal Pool, is located on Pangabangan Island, a distance away from the coastal barangay of Magsaysay in Libjo, Dinagat Islands.
+It is about three hour’s boat ride from Surigao City, the capital of Surigao del Norte.

 Blue Lagoon Cost

-The entrance fee to the resort is Php 10.00 ($ 0.20 USD) per head.
-Open air cottages are available and cost Php 50.00 ($ 1 USD).
-Cottages for an overnight stay are not available but you can camp at the lawn under the coconut trees.
-Comfort/shower rooms are available but as of the moment, they don’t have a running water.
-But you can order water from the caretakers of the resort and they will fetch for you at the nearby coastal barangay.
+The entrance fee to the resort in 2018 was Php 10.00 ($ 0.20 USD) per head.
+Open-air cottages are available and cost Php 50.00 ($ 1 USD).
+Cottages for an overnight stay are not available but you can camp on the lawn under the coconut trees.
+Comfort/shower rooms are available but as of our visit, they don’t have running water.
+But you can order water from the caretakers of the resort and they will fetch it for you at the nearby coastal barangay.
 A pail of water costs Php 10.00 ($ 0.20 USD).
-There are 2 huts in the resort selling cold drinks, chips and biscuits but the vendors leave the place at 5:00 in the afternoon.
+There are 2 huts in the resort selling cold drinks, chips, and biscuits but the vendors leave the place at 5:00 in the afternoon.

 The moment I got off the boat and saw the lagoon, I was speechless.
 The crystal clear blue water was breathtaking.
 I thought I already saw the best in Dinagat when I saw Bitaog Beach, but Blue Lagoon is also beautiful in a different way.
 What’s more, it is not crowded.